MarcoCasanova00/putinwave/README.md

 Wrote in C by & Marco Casanova

-Open a terminal in the folder you've downloaded the compiled file
+Open a terminal in the folder you've downloaded the compiled the file

 type